rochars/wavefile/README.md

 - Set and delete cue points and their labels
 - Encode/decode files as ADPCM, A-Law and μ-Law
 - Turn RIFF files to RIFX and RIFX files to RIFF
-- Create or edit BWF metada ("bext" chunk)
+- Create or edit BWF metadata ("bext" chunk)
 - Change the bit depth of the audio

 And more.